Yandex StoreDoc version upgrade

 After upgrading, you cannot roll your cluster back to the previous version.

-Before a version upgrade
+Before upgrading a version

 -